We're open Monday to Friday from 10am - 4:30pm and EVERY Saturday from 12pm-4pm. Free admission.

 Nicholl Collection

-As a Sudenten German Jew, Helen was originally sent to Terezin Concentration Camp on the outskirts of Prague in 1942 before being transferred to Auschwitz in 1944.
-Helen survived the death march from Auschwitz after the camp was evacuated due to the advance of the Soviet Army in January 1945.
+As a Sudeten German Jew, Helen Lewis was originally sent to Terezin Concentration Camp on the outskirts of Prague in 1942 before being transferred to Auschwitz in 1944.
+In July 1944 she was transferred from Auschwitz to Stutthof concentration camp to work as a slave labourer before being taken on a death march in January 1945 as the Soviet forces advanced.

 Nicholl knew Helen personally and has undertook her journey from Terezin to Auschwitz and has produced a number of exhibitions dedicated to her including, My Name is Might Have Been at the Northern Ireland War Memorial in 2017.